How to Plan a Baby Shower That Guests Actually Enjoy

 Sunday brunch, 11 AM to 1 PM.
 People are relaxed.
 The food is easy (bagels, fruit, pastries).
 It ends early enough that everyone still has their Sunday afternoon free.

 Friday evening, 6 to 8 PM.
 This works especially well for a co-ed shower.
 It feels more like a dinner party.
-Serve real food, pour some drinks, and let the energy carry itself.
+Serve real food and pour some drinks, and the energy carries itself.

 Whatever you choose, put a clear end time on the invitation.
 Guests appreciate knowing when it is socially acceptable to leave.
 It sounds cold, but it actually makes people stay longer because they relax instead of watching the clock.